Engee documentation

 Details

-Select this checkbox to output the sum and difference ratio of the channels in the azimuth and elevation directions.
-If the Monopulse coverage parameters are set to Azimuth, the unit outputs the sum and difference azimuth ratio via the AzRatio port.
-If the Monopulse coverage parameters are set to 3D, the unit outputs the ratio of the sum and difference of azimuths and elevations through the AzElRatio port.
+Select this option to display the ratio of the sum and difference of the channels in the azimuth and elevation directions.
+If the Monopulse coverage parameter is set to Azimuth, the block outputs the ratio of the sum and the azimuth difference via the AzRatio port.
+If the Monopulse coverage parameter is set to 3D, the block outputs the ratio of the sum and difference of azimuths and elevations via the AzElRatio port.

 Default value